milvus-io/community/blog/en/2022-08-08-How-to-use-string-data-to-empower-your-similarity-search-applications.md

 By specifying boolean expressions, you can filter the string fields during a vector similarity search.

-For example, if you are searching for the books most similar to *Hello Milvus* and only want to get the books whose names start with 'Hello', you can use the operator `like`to perform a prefix match and get the targeted books, as shown in the example below.
+For example, if you are searching for books whose intro are most similar to Hello Milvus but only want to get the books whose names start with 'book_2', you can use the operator `like`to perform a prefix match and get the targeted books, as shown in the example below.

 ```Python
 search_param = {